DavidGergov03/Bank_account_project_flask/README.md

 - **Account Authentication**: Securely view account details using account number and password.
 - **Session Persistence**: Data persists for 30 minutes using Flask-Session.
 - **Docker Support**: Easily run the app using Docker.
+- **CI/CD Support**: Has an integrated Jenkinsfile to create a CI/CD pipeline for the project.

 ---